mtcextendee/mautic-barcode-generator-bundle/README.md

-# Mautic Barcode Generator Bundle
+# Mautic Barcode and QR code Generator Bundle

 Barcode and QRcode generator for Mautic.
 Barcode and QR code can be used also in Badge Bundle for Mautic https://github.com/mtcextendee/mautic-badge-generator-bundle